MariaRicci/Phase_3_Final_Project/README.md

 - F1 Score.
 This metric indicates how well the model predicts the churning choice.
 The closer the value is to 1, the better the model performs.
 Examining the values:

-    - Naive Gaussina Bayes: 0.56
+    - Naive Gaussian Bayes: 0.56

     - Bernouilli: 0.25